amcajal/8_bit_hubble/README.md

 the application algorithms (a kind of [Painter's Algorithm](https://en.wikipedia.org/wiki/Painter%27s_algorithm).
 A comparison between Ross famous catchphrases and the algorithm [can be seen here.](@TODO)

-For technical details and more info, visit the [Wiki of the project]@TODO
+For technical details and more info, visit the [Wiki of the project](https://github.com/amcajal/8_bit_hubble/wiki)

 **8-bit Hubble** is also a proof of concept project, whose goal is to test the compatibility between [Safety-Critical System Software](https://en.wikipedia.org/wiki/Safety-critical_system) goals